Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Also, it is possible to map a drive to a removable device which has no media inserted.
 In this case, the _MAPDRV function will succeed, but the next access to the drive will return a "Disk offline" error.

 It is not possible to map two drives to the same combination of driver, device, logical unit, and start sector; this is to prevent data corruption resulting from dealing with unsynchronized sector buffers.
-An .IDEVL error will be returned in this case.
+An .IDEVN error will be returned in this case.
 In order to change the drive letter for a given mapping, the old drive letter must be first unmapped.

 Also, note that it is not possible to explicitly map a drive to a MSX-DOS driver or a drive-based driver.